0

 Skincare products: Many commercial skincare products including sunscreen, nail varnish and make-up, contain xenoestrogens.
 Research and read any ingredient labels; you should be on the look-out for skincare products that contain Benzophenone and parabens.

-Plastic products: The world seems to be filling up with plastics products.
+Plastic products: The world seems to be filling up with plastic products.
 Plastic is used to make bags for your shopping, water bottles, lunch boxes, wrapping film and so much more.

 Food Preservatives: A chemical called Butylated Hydroxy Anisole (BHA) is found in some food preservatives and has an accumulated effect with natural estrogens.